mikeshen/mikeshen.github.io/_pages/about.md

 I am passionate about developing a deep understanding of the financial markets using data analysis, financial modeling, and robust/real-time software systems.
 I focus on iterating using rapid ingestion and actionization of new data.

-I also enjoy diving into the evolution of software development tool chains.
-I believe the rise of low/no code development and AI-assisted development have the power to radically disrupt the existing industry and will result in order-of-magnitude increases in both efficiency and safety of software.
+I also enjoy diving into the evolution of software development toolchains.
+The rise of low/no code development and AI-assisted development has the power to radically disrupt the existing industry and will result in order-of-magnitude increases in both efficiency and safety of software.

-In my freetime, I enjoy:
+In my free time, I enjoy:

-- chats over coffee.
+- Having chats over coffee.
 Let me know if you're ever in NYC and want to pick my brain.
-- studying financial markets and dabbling in global macro trading.
+- Studying financial markets and dabbling in global macro trading.
-- generative ai
+- Exploring generative AI.
-- travel - 28 countries and counting - see the [map](https://mikeshen.github.io/images/MapChart_Map.png).
+- Traveling - I've been to 28 countries and counting.
+Check out my [map](https://mikeshen.github.io/images/MapChart_Map.png).
-- reading.
+- Reading.
-- smoothies.
+- Making smoothies.
-- design and architecture.
+- Design and architecture.
-- piano.
+- Playing the piano.
-- cooking.
+- Cooking.
-- basketball.
+- Playing basketball.
-- bouldering.
+- Bouldering.
-- running.
+- Running.
-- yoga.
+- Practicing yoga.
-- Michigan football.
+- Watching Michigan football.
-- board games.
-Favorites include Catan, Codenames, Terraforming Mars, and Time's Up.
+- Playing board games.
+Some of my favorites include Catan, Codenames, Terraforming Mars, and Monikers.
-- biking or scootering around Manhattan.
+- Biking or scootering around Manhattan.
-- hanging with, petting and serving my two cats.
+- Hanging out with, petting, and serving my two cats.